jonhnet/nginx-googlesignin/README.md

 To adapt the example to your site, change the path of the `include` directives to reflect where this repo is checked out on your system.

-### google login flow
+### Google login flow

-The google login page (example [here](https://github.com/jelson/nginx-googlesignin/blob/main/htmlroot/google-login-example.html)) creates a google signin popup that calls a Javascript callback to `onSignIn` when the auth flow is complete.
+The Google login page (example [here](https://github.com/jelson/nginx-googlesignin/blob/main/htmlroot/google-login-example.html)) creates a google signin popup that calls a Javascript callback to `onSignIn` when the auth flow is complete.
 For details, see Google's documentation [here](https://developers.google.com/identity/sign-in/web) and